beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/details.md

 2 directories, 1 file
 ```

-Moreover, let's create the `instances.yml` file in the `/tmp/certs/input` directory where we will define all nodes and their properties
+Now, let's create the `instances.yml` file in the `/tmp/certs/input` directory where we will define all nodes and their properties
 (see [Elastic instruction for details](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html#certutil-silent)) eg.

 ```yaml